MukhtarSarsenbay/golang_discord_bot/README.md

       *Reminder System
 2) TO RUN THIS CODE NEED TO INSTALL GOLANG AND USE DISCORD BOT TOKEN AND OPEN_WEATHER_API.
 3) use go run . command
+4) To use bot use text: !help in chat that will explain all the functionality.